Marta44/to-press2019/README.md

 - Download the ZIP file (allows you to extract the files on your local machine)
 3. Clone my repository copying and pasting into the terminal of your preferred editor/local IDE 'git clone https://github.com/Marta44/to-press2019.git'
 4. Press Enter and a clone of this project will be created on your machine.
 5. To remove all references to the remote repository type into your terminal: 'git remote rm origin' or 'git remote remove origin'.
-This does not remove the repository from the remote server.
+This deletes all references to the remote repository without removing the repository from the remote server.

 - [More info about cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
 ---